cloverstudio/ThinWS/README.md

     import http from 'http';
     const httpServer = http.createServer();

 httpServer object can normally still use express and other options.
+If you want to use express, create the app and then pass the app to the createServer method.
+Like this:

+    const httpServer = http.createServer(app);

 <br/>

 ## What next?